-William L’E. Wertheimer came to Dughi, Hewit & Domalewski in February 2012 after serving into his 28th year as a Superior Court Judge and reaching mandatory retirement.
-At the time of his retirement Judge Wertheimer was the senior judge in Union County and the third most senior judge in the State.
-During his tenure on the Superior Court, he served as the Presiding Judge of both the Civil and Criminal Divisions and on the Appellate Division.
-He gained a reputation for his ability and keen insight in management of complex matters and for his realistic resolutions of same.
-As a judge, and before that as a trial attorney, he demonstrated proficiency in professional negligence, products liability, construction, insurance coverage, toxic tort, and severe and serious personal injury matters.
+At the time of his retirement, Mr. Wertheimer had been the senior judge in Union County and the third most senior judge in New Jersey.
+During his tenure in Superior Court, he served as the presiding judge of both the Civil and Criminal Divisions as well as on the Appellate Division.
+He gained a reputation for his keenly insightful approach and his ability to develop realistic resolutions to highly complex matters as well as for his sense of humor.
+As a judge and (prior to his time on the bench) as a trial attorney, Mr. Wertheimer demonstrated expertise in matters of professional negligence, products liability, construction, insurance coverage, toxic tort, and severe personal injury.

-Bill has been named to Who’s Who in American Law, Third Edition, is a Fellow of the International Society of Barristers, a Life Fellow of the American Bar Foundation, a sustaining member of the Union County Bar Association, a member of the American Arbitration Association, and was a Charter Member and Master of the Richard J. Hughes American Inn of Court.
-He has also been active with the National Association of Railroad Trial Counsel, the Essex, New Jersey and American Bar Associations.
-He has been admitted to the practice of law in New Jersey and New York, as well as the United States District Court and the Third Circuit Court of Appeals.
+In addition, he is a fellow of the International Society of Barristers, a life fellow of the American Bar Foundation, and a sustaining member of the Union County Bar Association.
+He was also a charter member and master of the Richard J. Hughes American Inn of Court.
+Mr. Wertheimer has been admitted to the practice of law in New Jersey and New York as well as the United States District Court and the Third Circuit Court of Appeals.

 From “The Sidebar” of the Union County Bar Association by Hon.
 Thomas J. Walsh, J.S.C.: A Tribute to Judge Wertheimer